 For example, if your Keurig sits on a hard surface like granite or a hard and uneven material like tile, some of the loud noise could be coming from when it vibrates and rattles during brewing on this hard material.

-Or, if you don’t like the look of your Keurig sitting on top of some of these things, you could stick these sticky rubber circles from Amazon on the bottom of the brewer to raise it off the countertop and dampen any rattling.
+Or, if you don’t like the look of your Keurig sitting on top of some of these things, you could stick the felt furniture pads below on the bottom of the brewer to raise it off the countertop and dampen any rattling.